donxw/ESPNOW_RC_Car/README.md

 ## Credits
+This project was inspired by the SMARS arduino car described at this website:  https://www.smarsfan.com/

+Modifications were made to use ESP based microcontrollers for RC wireless signal communication using the ESPNOW protocol.
+This minimized any addtional hardware by using the built in wireless capabilities of the ESP boards.

-This project was inspired by the SMARS arduino car described at this website:  https://www.smarsfan.com/ Modifications were made to use and ESP based microcontroller to allow a simple remote control with minimal added hardware.
-In addition, the wheels were redesigned to use an o-ring in place of the 3D printed tank treads.
+Additionally, the wheels were redesigned to use an o-ring in place of the 3D printed tank treads.

 ## Libraries Used
 espnow.h - here is the tutorial I used:  https://randomnerdtutorials.com/esp-now-esp8266-nodemcu-arduino-ide/